Natemixon7/CSU-Senior-Project/docs/draftproposal.md

 ### Personal Motivation :cake:

-As someone who loves building computers and has years of experience doing so, this project will allow me to communicate and coordinate much more smoother with my clients.
+As someone who loves building computers and has years of experience doing so, this project will allow me to communicate and coordinate much smoother with my clients.
 This project will allow me to focus more on creating a quality build for my clients rather than adjusting prices and helping the client find the right computer for them.
 This project will do all of that for me and I can use the time I save to reach even more clients.
 On top of all that, I will even gain some web scraping and AI programming experience.